Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 function circumference(radius) {
    let pi = 3.142;                // Rough old code here.
-Probably an Engineer, used to slide rules ... return( 2.0 * pi * radius );   // Fortunately, denied !
+Probably an Engineer, used to slide rules ... return( 2.0 * pi * radius );   // Fortunately, denied !!
 You can't change the const pi }
 ```

 ## Objects part 2: objects as classes

 We introduced basic objects above, such as `let obj = { "name":"Vincent", "age":3 }`.
 At that stage they were pretty much just a convenient way to have a type of "array" addressable with a text string key.
 Handy but not going to change the world.
-Now let's go ahead and add "methods", ie. functions, to produce a full-featured dynamic object.
+Now let's go ahead and add "methods", ie. internal object functions, to produce a full-featured dynamic object.
 This gives us the effective functionality of a "class", as provided in languages such as C++ and Java.

 Let's proceed gradually here, and build up the concept.
 First, we could create an empty object with `obj = {}` or `obj = new Object`.
 Both create the same thing, an empty object.
 Try it in the console.
 The `new` syntax is useful when we want to create a lot of objects: `obj = []; for (let i = 0; i < 99; i++) { obj[i] = new Object; }`.
 This creates an array of 100 empty Objects.